UVA-LavaLab/PIMeval-PIMbench/PIMbench/cpp-vec-add/README.md

 ## Implementation Description

-This repository contains three different implementation of vector addition benchmark: 1.
-CPU baseline, 2.
-GPU baseline, 3.
-PIM
+This repository contains three different implementations of the vector addition benchmark:
+1. CPU
+2. GPU
+3. PIM

 ### Baseline Implementation

+CPU and GPU has been used as baselines.

 #### CPU